 Girls and young women told us that educational institutions were largely important and joyful for them.
 However, many felt education was letting them down; especially girls from seldom heard groups.
 They wanted to feel safe yet faced discrimination or violence.
 As they enter the world of work, girls and young women are worried about inequality and feeling unsafe.

-Preparing for the future

-Just 54% of girls and young women agree that their education has, or is, preparing them well for their future.
-Disagreement increases with age with 15% of 12 to 16 year olds disagreeing, rising to 25% of 17 to 21 year olds.
+Preparing for • Just 54% of girls and young women agree that their education has, or is, preparing the future to 52% of 17 to 21 year olds.